toteb/dorkfinder/README.md

 # 🕵️‍♂️ DorkFinder — Simple Dorking Automation Tool

 **DorkFinder** is a cross-platform, headless-capable Python tool for automating Google dork-style searches across multiple engines.
 It's designed for red teamers, pentesters, and OSINT practitioners who need to search public files, assets, or misconfigured buckets quickly and quietly.
+Feel free to contibute by sending pull requests or issues.

 Built by @mcn1k